bbe2/Overview/README.md

 - 👋
 - 👋 Hi, I’m bbe adjunct computer science, curriculum writer jr data scientist.
 Thank you for stopping by!
 - 👋 👋 in 2Q22 began work w amazing people building data science coursera course for lg tech comp, im writing python 101 course
-- 👋
 - 👋👋👋    building deep evidence and paradigm for my terminal degree
 - 👋
-- 👋👋 interested in ... advancing health equity for marginalized youth + expanding life skills w tech
+- 👋👋 interested in ... advancing marginalize youth skills to access their potential and make it so
 - 👋  have helped over 20 individuals personally through coaching and tutoring with one who got their GED
 - 👋 my goal remains training larger groups of students vs 1-on-1 as the world needs programmers
 -- 👀-
 -- 👀-
--- 👀- 👀  Adept building ontologies, informed with scientific research, to frame analysis + translate into structures
+-- 👀- 👀  Adept building ontologies, informed with scientific research -- frame analysis + translate into structures
 -- 👀- 👀-  👀 ---> Love digital dust, dwell times, geolocations, content scatter, and nonsense  ✨✨
--- 👀- 👀-- 👀- 👀 ---> deep practical re-engineering w complex machine + operations improvement, BOMs, prod goals ✨✨
+-- 👀- 👀-- 👀- 👀 ---> deep practical re-engineering w complex machine + ops improvement, BOMs, target forecasting ✨✨
 -- 👀- 👀-- 👀- 👀 ---> software design and development for project portfolio, clinical trial, and agnostic programming ✨✨
--- 👀- 👀-- 👀- 👀- ----> write, edit user manuals, complex user requirements, data diagraming, white papers, sow
+-- 👀- 👀-- 👀- 👀- ----> write, edit user manuals, complex user requirements, complex data diagraming + trees
--- 👀- 👀-- 👀-- 👀- 👀✨----> training and developing staff to reach their potential
+-- 👀- 👀-- 👀-- 👀- 👀✨----> excellled training and developing staff to reach their potential
--- 👀- 👀-- 👀- 👀- ...> Investigate new social paradigms, mechanisms of influence, simulacrum structures, and nascent indicators
+-- 👀- 👀-- 👀- 👀-
 -- 👀- 👀
 -- 👀-> ROLE MODELS -> Leanrning Salon, F. Chollet, Ida Momennejad + John Langford (MSFT), A. Kroker, David Chalmers
 -- 👀- 👀
---------------------------- > Chollet 'on the measure of intelligence' is pretty amazing and highly recommend
+--------------------------- > Chollet 'on the measure of intelligence' is pretty amazing and highly recommend  👀
 -👀
--👀
--👀
 --
--- Major Lex Fridman Fan
+-- 👀 Major LEX FRIDMAN fan - made it to last round of his 2021 hiring; only be 100% ready for any of his tests
 - LEXisms
 - >>it would be beautiful to see a nexus of brainwave transmissions
 - >>>>Need to expand understanding and scope of consciousness